gwpicard/hand-number-recognition/README.md

 ## Jupyter Notebook Pre-Reading

-Navigate to the Jupyter Notebook first to get a full rundown of how the system works, create the correct directories to build your own dataset,
+Navigate to the Jupyter Notebook first to get a full rundown of how the system works, create the correct directories to build your own dataset, and a full explanation of how the system is trained.

 ## Using the model for inference with live webcam feed
 python3 -m venv .venv